Nakh peoples

-The ethnonyms «Vainakh», «Nakh» and «Nakhchi»
+The ethnonyms "Vainakh" and "Nakh"

-Nakh peoples and Vainakh peoples are two terms that were coined by Soviet ethnographers such as the Ingush ethnographer Zaurbek Malsagov.
+"Nakh peoples" and "Vainakh peoples" are two terms that were coined by Soviet ethnographers such as the Russian linguist Nikolai Yakovlev and Ingush ethnographer Zaurbek Malsagov.
 The reasoning behind the creation of these terms was to unite the closely related nations of Chechen and Ingush into one term.
 The terms "Vainakh" (our people) and "Nakh" (people) were first used as a term to unite two peoples in 1928.
 It was subsequently popularized by other Soviet authors, poets, and historians such as Mamakaev and Volkova in their research.
 According to the historian Victor Schnirelmann, the terms "Vainakh" and "Nakh" were introduced more actively during the period from the 1960s through the 1980s.

-History

-Before 1920s however, there was a unifying term for both Chechens and Ingush used by some 19th century Russian generals, historians, ethnographers and cartographers.
-This term was "Nakhchi", or the modern lowland version of "Nokhchi", the term today is only used by Chechens and Kists.
-Some 19th century authors would include neighbouring peoples such as Ingush and sometimes Batsbi.
-The famous 19th century historian B.K.
-Dalgat who worked extensively in Ingushetia, wrote a lot about Chechen and Ingush ethnography.
-According to him, the term "Nakhchuy/Nakhchiy" was already a unifying term for both Ingush and Chechens.

-This is not the case today, as most, if not all, Ingush would reject the Nakhchi ethnonym and consider it foreign.
-The rejection of this ethnonym was also recorded in 1872 by the ethnographer Umalat Laudaev who wrote:
+The first documented collective term used to refer to the Nakh peoples in general, "Kists" was introduced by Johann Anton Güldenstädt in the 1770s.
+Julius von Klaproth believed the term Kists only applied to the Kistin society of Ingushetia, and instead used the Tatar term "Mizdschegi" to refer to the Nakh peoples.